 - Social Media and Search Engine Advertising Purchases

-There is a limit of $150,000 per year across all categories.
+There is an annual spend limit of $150,000 across all six categories.
 That means you can earn up to 450,000 UR points per year if you spend within the categories.
 Also, Chase has a broad list of what includes travel.
 Qualifying purchases includes airfare, hotel stays, a car rental, and tolls.

-By itself, the Ink Preferred is nice, but its potential can be maximized if you have multiple Chase UR-earning cards.
+The Ink Business Preferred is a great standalone credit card.
+But its potential can be maximized if you have multiple Chase UR point-earning cards.
 This is because you can earn points with those cards and transfer them to your Ink Preferred account.
 This feature is arguably the most powerful that Chase has to offer.

-One of the best parts about the Ink Business Preferred is its sign-up bonus.
-The bonus is worth 80,000 UR points and it can be earned after spending $5,000 within the first 3 months.
+Furthermore, one of the best parts about the Ink Business Preferred is its sign-up bonus.
+The bonus is worth 80,000 UR points and it can be earned after spending $5,000 within the first three months.
 This bonus is Chase’s largest and it has a higher minimum spend than the ones from the Sapphire cards.
-The card also has a $95 annual fee that is NOT waived the first year.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for redemption: